 Now, let’s talk about you, the next food blogger woman, or, a man who will succeed, but if she/he follows my tips and advice.
 I’ll organize everything by topics and that will make things easier to understand.
 The first thing that I want you to understand, is that everything needs hard work and I used “hard” because no other word can replace it in the meaning.

-As in the real life, things need work and rare those who succeed by chance.
-You don’t have to wait for your chance, but you should work and that’s not a rocket science after all.
+As in real life, things need work and rarely those who succeed by chance.
+You don’t have to wait for your chance, but you should work and that’s not rocket science after all.

 1. You have to learn more about food